SIGBlockchain/project_aurum/README.md

 - `docker run -p 13131:13131 aurum_producer:0.1`

 To run the compose file:
-- `docker-compose run --service-ports producer`
+- `docker-compose run --service-ports prod`
+Or
+- `docker-compose up prod`

 ## How to use?
 `under development`